 DIET: Many campers have done with less sugary snacks and unlimited access to food.
 Most summer camps or teen summer programs promote healthy choices (still with treats and snacks).
 This is something that parents may want to consider continuing during the school year.

-OUTDOORS: By definition, campers spend a great amount of time outdoors learning new sports to play, hiking, swimming, playing basketball or even doing art and other summer activities.
+OUTDOORS: By definition, campers get a car hire and spend a great amount of time outdoors learning new sports to play, hiking, swimming, playing basketball or even doing art and other summer activities.
+But when they go outdoors, ensure to buy mattresses online.
 Research has shown that when kids spend a great deal of time indoors they tend to exercise less and become disconnected from nature and the environment.
 Being outdoors sets the stage for increased physical activity, which can result in reducing Type 2 diabetes, heart disease, asthma, osteoporosis and other physical maladies.

 It is easy to fall back to old habits.
 However, it may be worth trying to continue some of what a child learns at summer camp or other kind of summer program to his or her home routine.
 It will become obvious that a summer program provides so much more than just a vacation.